 The University of Michigan offers dozens of courses that have a Detroit focus or component.
 Course topics are wide-ranging, including sociocultural anthropology, history of art and culture, and real estate.
-For example, the Topics in Sociocultural Anthropology course offered through the College of Literature, Sciences and the Arts, students will look at Detroit from the perspectives of music, social and architectural history, cultural anthropology, literature and film and learn how to make films.
+For example, the Made in Detroit: A History of Art and Culture in the Motor City course offered through the College of Literature, Sciences and the Arts, students will look at how Detroit has been presented in art, and the role that the arts and architecture have played in the city from the 1880’s to the present.

 Here’s a sampling of courses offered during the Fall and Winter terms: